 Add the dressing ingredients except the sunflower oil to a metal bowl or immersion blender container.
 [I've made the dressing in an earthenware bowl for the photos below, so it's easier to see] Blend with an immersion blender until the capers are well chopped and combined.
 While still blending, add the sunflower oil in a steady stream until the dressing is smooth and emulsified.
 The dressing can also be made in a blender.

-Assembling Your Brussel Sprout Caesar Salad
+How to Assemble Brussel Sprout Caesar Salad

 To make the salad, add the dressing to the sprouts in batches until you have your preferred salad texture.
-Sprinkle with the croutons, throw in the beans and toss in any add-ins you like such as vegan bacon pieces or parmesan.
+Sprinkle with the croutons, throw in the beans and toss in any add-ins you like, such as vegan bacon pieces or parmesan.
 Just before serving add a good crack of black pepper.

 FAQs

-Moore Salads Please
+More Plant-based Salads Please

 Sign up to my newsletter and follow along on Facebook, Pinterest and Insta for all the latest news.
 If you like this recipe, please check out my cookbook "Great Vegan Meals for the Carnivorous Family" It's full of simple, carnivore-approved family recipes.